Frequently Asked Questions

 Trip Notifications and Timings:

-A: You will be notified of your final trip assignment in the final week of May..
+A: You will be notified of your final trip assignment the week of May 19, 2025.

 A: We would recommend that you come to Chicago a few days before the Random Walk trips depart.
-This will give you time to get acclimated to your new surroundings, unpack and get settled before leaving.
-International students cannot enter the US more than 30 days before the start of Orientation.
+This will give you time to get acclimated to your new surroundings, unpack, and get settled before leaving.
+Some groups also may have pre-departure gatherings the night before the trip.

 ___________________________________________________________________________________